tc39/proposal-pattern-matching/README.md

-4. If the final sub-pattern is a `...<pattern>`, collect the remaining integer-valued properties of the subject, up to but not including its "length" value, into a fresh Array, and match against that pattern.
+4. If the final sub-pattern is a `...<pattern>`, collect the remaining integer-valued properties of the subject, up to but not including its `length` value, into a fresh Array, and match against that pattern.